A bill to amend the Toxic Substances Control Act, and for other purposes.

 Sponsor and status

 Length: 169 pages

-This bill was introduced on March 12, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 12, 2015, in a previous session of Congress, but it did not receive a vote.

 Mar 12, 2015